saikiran93217/Test-Automation-Framework/Readme.md

 Framework architecture and enhancement

-🏆 What I’m Currently Working On
+🏆 What I’m Currently Working On (DevOps Learning Focus)

-Designing a hybrid UI + API automation framework
+Learning Docker for containerizing applications and understanding image lifecycle, builds, and deployments

-Building Jenkins CI pipelines for integrated automation
+Exploring Kubernetes fundamentals, including pods, services, deployments, and basic cluster orchestration

-Improving test coverage and reducing manual regression effort
+Practicing Terraform for infrastructure provisioning and understanding Infrastructure as Code (IaC) concepts

-Learning Playwright for next-gen test automation
+Gaining exposure to Prometheus and Grafana for system monitoring, metrics collection, and dashboard visualizatio

 📫 Connect With Me